containers/podman-desktop/EXTENSIONS.md

 export type ProviderConnectionStatus = 'started' | 'stopped' | 'starting' | 'stopping' | 'unknown';
 ```

 > **_NOTE:_** The `unknown` status is unique as it will not show in the extension section of Podman Desktop, it will also not be accessible via API calls.
-Uknown statuses typically happen when Podman Desktop is unable to load the extension.
+Unknown statuses typically happen when Podman Desktop is unable to load the extension.

 `ProviderConnectionStatus` is the main "Lifecycle" of your extension.
 The status is updated by automatically by Podman Desktop and reflected within the provider.